Alport syndrome: Biopsy of kidneys or skin

 To be helpful, kidney biopsies need to be taken before the disease is too advanced.
-Changes on conventional (light) microscopy are not characteristic, and the possibility of other diagnoses, particularly focal segmental glomerulosclerosis (FSGS), may be raised.
+Changes in conventional (light) microscopy are not characteristic, and the possibility of other diagnoses, particularly focal segmental glomerulosclerosis (FSGS), may be raised.
 Electron microscopy shows a characteristic sequence of changes from thinning of the glomerular basement membrane (GBM), developing into areas of thinning and thickening, and finally into a complex appearance with apparent splitting, often described as a 'basketweave' appearance.
 Early or very localised changes on this spectrum are not diagnostic, but the later changes are considered diagnostic.

 Immunohistochemistry or immunofluorescence studies to identify the COL3-4-5 proteins in GBM can be helpful.
 However, these studies may be normal in some patients with Alport syndrome, especially milder variants.

 The skin contains type IV collagen in a '556' network.
 Skin biopsies have been used to show the absence of the COL4A5 gene product, but these techniques are not straightforward, only apply to patients with severe COL4A5 mutations, and are not widely available.
 Genetic testing is now a better alternative if kidney biopsy is not possible.